bigdaddypapa/covid-19-tracker/README.md

 #### App Functions and building process

-This is a coronavirus application built in ReactJs, styled with TailwindCSS and deployed to Github Pages.
+This is a coronavirus application built in ReactJs, styled with TailwindCSS and deployed to render.

 The application uses the Coronavirus COVID19 API which is available at [https://corona.lmao.ninja/].